KyouyamaKazusa0805/Sudoku/docs/usages/en/solve-by-manual.md

 // string puzzle = args[0];

-// Then parses the text, converting it into a valid sudoku grid. var grid = Grid.Parse(puzzle);
+// Then parses the text, converting it into a valid sudoku grid. var grid = (Grid)puzzle;
+// You can also use 'Parse' method to get the Grid instance:
+//var grid = Grid.Parse(puzzle);

-// Initializes a manual solver instance, in order to solve the puzzle parsed above. var solver = new ManualSolver();
+// Initializes a logical solver instance, in order to solve the puzzle parsed above. var solver = new LogicalSolver();

 // Solves the puzzle synchronously.
-// The method returns an instance of type 'ManualSolverResult',
+// The method returns an instance of type 'LogicalSolverResult',
 // having encapsulated some data to describe the solving result,
 // such as whether the puzzle has been solved successfully,
 // the number of steps used, etc..